top of page

 ree

-In preparation for an upcoming episode on The Animal Turn, I have just finished reading The Lion’s Historian, a brilliant book by Sandra Swart that traces the trajectories of animals’ histories in South Africa.
+In preparation for an upcoming episode on The Animal Turn, I have just finished reading The Lion’s Historian.
+This brilliant book by Sandra Swart traces the trajectories of animals’ histories in South Africa.
 She discusses the myths around lions, the extinction of the quagga, and the making of police dogs.
 In her final chapter, she discusses baboons and the long entanglement of human-baboon relations.

-Swart notes the tightly knit relations of humans and baboons in southern Africa.
-How indigenous Africans admired baboons and learnt from their usage of plants, how humans have historically appreciated the sentry capacities of baboons, and how the development of agriculture and colonization saw the animals increasingly framed as pests and vermin.
-Another part of this history is how baboons were positioned within ideas of social Darwinism, as a missing link between animals and humans in the supposed Great Chain of Being.
-This understanding not only meant that baboons were used as metaphors for racist rhetoric in South Africa, but they were also traded for display in zoos.
+Swart notes the tightly knit relations between humans and baboons in southern Africa.
+Indigenous Africans admired baboons and learned from their usage of plants.
+Historically, humans appreciated the sentry capacities of baboons.
+However, the development of agriculture and colonization saw these animals increasingly framed as pests and vermin.
+Another part of this history is how baboons were positioned within ideas of social Darwinism.
+They were seen as a missing link between animals and humans in the supposed Great Chain of Being.
+This understanding not only meant that baboons were used as metaphors for racist rhetoric in South Africa but also that they were traded for display in zoos.

 Keeping baboons in zoos is a tricky business.
-Swart explains how in the 1920s London Zoo created Monkey Hill, an enclosure designed to allow spectators the opportunity to observe baboon antics.
-The zoo ordered hundreds of male hamadryas baboons to give spectators the opportunity to see the apes.
-But there was a mistake.
-Some of the baboons who arrived were female.
+Swart explains how, in the 1920s, London Zoo created Monkey Hill, an enclosure designed to allow spectators to observe baboon antics.
+The zoo ordered hundreds of male hamadryas baboons for this purpose.
+However, there was a mistake.
+Some of the baboons that arrived were female.
 What ensued, to use Swart’s words, was a “baboon bloodbath.”
 She continues:

-Observations of these violent affairs shaped narratives about baboons and about humans.
-Like the analyses of captive wolves shaped ideas of supposedly alpha males, so too did observations of baboons fuel the narrative that primates are fundamentally violent.
-But primatologists like Jane Goodhall and Dian Fossey were instrumental in showing that what we observe in zoos is not ‘natural’ and that the dominance paradigm is flawed because, when left to themselves in their own habitats, apes show a great deal flexible and collaborative behavior.
-In zoos, social relations are pressured, pushed, and intense because the animals lack autonomy and space to express themselves in these ways.
+Observations of these violent affairs shaped narratives about baboons and humans.
+Just as analyses of captive wolves shaped ideas of supposedly alpha males, observations of baboons fueled the narrative that primates are fundamentally violent.
+However, primatologists like Jane Goodall and Dian Fossey have shown that what we observe in zoos is not ‘natural.’
+The dominance paradigm is flawed because, when left to themselves in their habitats, apes exhibit flexible and collaborative behavior.
+In zoos, social relations are pressured, intense, and constrained.
+Animals lack the autonomy and space to express themselves.

 Baboons at Monkey Hill in London Zoo (source: Meister Drucke)